ubccpsc/310/project/Deliverable2.md

 There will not be a public test suite for this deliverable, ```InsightFacadeSpec.ts``` takes this role.
 The private suite should be released in a few days, we will make a post to Piazza when it is ready.

+### Getting started

+Regardless of how you did on D1, you are strongly advised to start with the ```InsightFacade``` refactor.
+This will make it so your code is easier to test.
+Next, write some tests for some D1 queries and make sure your system works.
+If you did not complete D1 this is especially important and is a better use of your time than continuing to work on D1 directly.
+Finally, work on GROUP and APPLY and their associated tests.